Abiogenesis: Producing protocells

-A protocell is a self-organized, self-ordered, spherical collection of lipids proposed as a stepping-stone to life.
-A functional protocell has (as of 2014) not yet been achieved in a laboratory setting.
+A protocell is a self-organized, self-ordered, spherical collection of lipids proposed as a stepping-stone to life, that is capable of evolving.
 Self-assembled vesicles are essential components of primitive cells.
 The theory of classical irreversible thermodynamics treats self-assembly under a generalized chemical potential within the framework of dissipative systems.
 The second law of thermodynamics requires that overall entropy increases, yet life is distinguished by its great degree of organization.
 Therefore, a boundary is needed to separate ordered life processes from chaotic non-living matter.
+A functional protocell, which must exhibit Darwinian evolution, has not yet been achieved in a laboratory setting.

-Irene Chen and Jack W. Szostak suggest that elementary protocells can give rise to cellular behaviors including primitive forms of differential reproduction, competition, and energy storage.
+Irene Chen and Jack W. Szostak suggest that elementary protocells can give rise to primitive forms of differential reproduction, competition, and energy storage.
 Competition for membrane molecules would favor stabilized membranes, suggesting a selective advantage for cross-linked fatty acids and even modern phospholipids.
 Such micro-encapsulation would allow for metabolism within the membrane and the exchange of small molecules, while retaining large biomolecules inside.
 Such a membrane is needed for a cell to create its own electrochemical gradient.
-Fatty acid vesicles in conditions relevant to alkaline hydrothermal vents can be stabilized by isoprenoids which are synthesized by the formose reaction; the advantages and disadvantages of isoprenoids incorporated within the lipid bilayer in different microenvironments might have led to the divergence of the membranes of archaea and bacteria.
+Fatty acid vesicles in alkaline hydrothermal vent conditions can be stabilized by isoprenoids, synthesized by the formose reaction; the advantages and disadvantages of isoprenoids within the lipid bilayer in different microenvironments might have led to the divergence of the membranes of archaea and bacteria.

 Vesicles can undergo an evolutionary process under pressure cycling conditions.
-Simulating the systemic environment in tectonic fault zones within the Earth's crust, pressure cycling leads to the periodic formation of vesicles.
-Under the same conditions, random peptide chains are formed and selected for their ability to integrate into the vesicle membrane.
-A further selection of the vesicles for stability potentially leads to functional peptide structures, increasing the survival rate of the vesicles.
+Simulating the systemic environment in tectonic fault zones within the Earth's crust, pressure cycling forms vesicles periodically, as well as random peptide chains which are selected for ability to integrate into the vesicle membrane.
+Further selection of vesicles for stability could lead to functional peptide structures, increasing vesicle survival rate.